KeenanGithu/Battleship/README.md

 Thus, boatBot was born.

--The Miss-Hit board comment on line 762
+---The Miss-Hit board comment on line 762---

 The reason for the player having one and boatBot not having one is because... boatBot doesn't need one, it uses a list.